JuliaAI/MLJIteration.jl/README.md

 ## Controls provided

-In the table below `mach` is the machine being iterated, constructed by binding the supplied data to the `model` specified in the `IteratedModel` wrapper, but trained in each iteration on a subset of the data, according to the value of the `resampling` hyper-parameter
+In the table below, `mach` is the machine being iterated, constructed by binding the supplied data to the `model` specified in the `IteratedModel` wrapper, but trained in each iteration on a subset of the data, according to the value of the `resampling` hyper-parameter